BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did regret from the lost time of a youth of crime and dysfunction motivate the blossoming of creative beauty in Lee's subsequent life.
+One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did the regret from the lost time of a youth of crime and dysfunction motivate the profusion of creative beauty in Lee's subsequent life.
 </p>

 <br/>